google/nerfactor/README.md

 ![teaser](assets/teaser.png)

 This is the authors' code release for:
-> **NeRFactor**
+> **Neural Factorization of Shape and Reflectance under an Unknown Illumination**
-> Xiuming Zhang, Pratul P. Srinivasan, Boyang Deng, Paul Debevec,
-> William T. Freeman, Jonathan T. Barron
+> Xiuming Zhang, Pratul P. Srinivasan, Boyang Deng, Paul Debevec, William T. Freeman, Jonathan T. Barron
 > **arXiv**

 This is not an officially supported Google product.